nazrdogan/errors-and-hints/README.md

-# common error I faced.
+# common errors and hints